IL31RA gene

 This section has been translated automatically.

 IL31RA (Interleukin 31 Receptor A) is a protein-coding gene located on chromosome 5q11.2.
 An important paralog of this gene is IL6ST.
-Several alternatively spliced transcript variants have been identified for the IL31RA gene, encoding different isoforms.
-Signaling pathways used include cytokine signaling in immune system and interleukin-6 family signaling.
+Several alternatively spliced transcript variants encoding different isoforms have been identified for the IL31RA gene.
+The signaling pathways used include cytokine signaling in the immune system and the so-called interleukin-6 family signaling.

 General information